AmigaPorts/ACE/README.md

 ### Windows

-You will need to build VBCC from sources or get pre-build package from [amiga-dev@github](https://github.com/kusma/amiga-dev).
+You will need to build VBCC from sources or get pre-built package from [amiga-dev@github](https://github.com/kusma/amiga-dev).
 As noted there, you'll need to set up system variables:
 * VBCC: your vbcc\targets\m68k-amigaos directory,